jjclavijo/dafne-apps/py.cache/README.md

 dafne stands for "Dispalcement As Features on Neural nEtworks".

-This app conects to the data-provider container, and caches the dataset into tensorflow objects.
+This app conects to the `dafne-db:py.dset` container, and caches the data slices into tensorflow objects.

 Hopely the rest of the research will be available soon-ish.